-The most relevant reform suggested by the Commission is also its highest ranked reform: limit the use of CEQA for pursuing non-environmental goals by strengthening standing requirements for persons or entities to be able to sue for alleged violations of CEQA.
+The most relevant reform suggested by the Commission is also its highest ranked reform: Limit the use of CEQA for pursuing non-environmental goals by strengthening standing requirements for persons or entities to be able to sue for alleged violations of CEQA.
 The Commission calls for strengthening the prerequisites for suing over alleged legal breaches.
-This is relevant to bioenergy and wood products businesses because many projects are faced with union-funded law firms that are directed to file CEQA challenges on projects to attempt to coerce project developers to agree to use union labor.
+This is relevant to bioenergy and wood products businesses because many projects are faced with union-funded law firms that are directed to file CEQA challenges on projects to attempt to influence project developers to agree to use union labor.
 Even if a project is thoroughly reviewed and supported by a community, the delays from these challenges can undermine project success.

-In response to the Commission's recognition of this inappropriate use of CEQA, the Commission suggests adopting the standing requirements similar to those in the

-National Environmental Policy Act, so that groups have to at least articulate some environmental basis for their challenge to a project.
-Project opponents with non-environmental purposes may still offer disingenuous references to the environment, meaning that this recommended reform by itself may do little to quell CEQA abuse.
-Other reforms will be necessary if policy makers want to limit this use of CEQA.
+In response to the Commission's recognition of this inappropriate use of CEQA, the Commission suggests adopting the standing requirements similar to those in the National Environmental Policy Act, so that groups have to at least articulate some environmental rationale for their challenge to a project.
+Though such a reform could be beneficial, it might do little by itself to quell CEQA abuse.
+Project opponents with nonenvironmental purposes might get around a new limitation on standing by forming front "unincorporated associations" with purported environmental missions or by offering disingenuous claims of motivations to protect the environment.
+Other reforms would be necessary if policy makers truly want to limit this misuse of CEQA.

 In summary, the Commission report has several interesting ideas and describes many of the challenges and differences of opinions related to CEQA.
-It is recommended reading for CEQA practitioners but does not directly address one of the key issues related to the impact of non-environmental abuse of the law in opposing bioenergy and wood products business development.
-The other general recommendations, however, will help to improve the overall use of CEQA in California, if implemented.
+It is recommended reading for CEQA practitioners but does not directly address one of the key issues related to how non-environmental abuse of the law adversely affects bioenergy and wood products business development.
+The other general recommendations, however, if implemented, will help to improve the overall implementation of CEQA in California.